VarunBanka/trojan/README.md

 B) Most of the anti virus softwares (probably) won't detect it

-C) You can always contact the developer for any help (for instance, you are unable to fix.....)
+C) You can always contact the developer (contect mea)

 ## Contact me